Table of Contents

 Nearly 80 years ago, there were an estimated 200,000 lions roaming the wild (WWF Living Planet Report 2016).
 Today, there are less than 22,000, demonstrating a 43% decline in the last 25 years (1993-2018) alone (ALERT) across the whole of Africa!

-Why do we offer the opportunity to walk with lions?
+Why do we offer walking with lions?

 Lion walks offer wildlife enthusiasts the chance to find out more about the African lion and raise awareness about the situation, around the dwindling number of lions, remaining in Africa.